NextronSystems/asgard-manual/usage/administration.rst

    Remote Shell

-In order to replay a remote console session, navigate to `Response Control`, select the task that represents your session and click the play button.
+In order to replay a remote console session, navigate to ``Response Control``, expand the task that represents your session, select the ``Console Log`` tab and click the play button in the bottom row.

 .. figure:: ../images/replay-remote-shell-session.png
    :target: ../_images/replay-remote-shell-session.png